tarwn/lessthandot-hugo/blogs/content/posts/2011-05-03-compressing-data-with-uniqueidentifier-columns.md

 **Estimate Compression ROW and PAGE level**

 To return a sampling of the compression result, use the procedure sp\_estimate\_data\_compression\_savings.
-The procedure is very useful but it is an “_estimation_” tool.
+The procedure is very useful but it is an "_estimation_" tool.

 To run a test, create the following table and then execute the estimation procedure on both samplings for ROW and PAGE level compression.